underwear/laravel-vue-good-table/DOCUMENTATION.md

 When you use `InteractsWithVueGoodTable` trait in your controller, it requires implementation of `getColumns` method.
 Vue good table supports columns: number, decimal, percentage, boolean, date.

-To add a columns, we can simply add it to the controllers's `getColumns` method.
+To add columns, we can simply add it to the controllers's `getColumns` method.
 Typically, columns may be created using their static make method.
 This method accepts several arguments; however, you usually only need to pass the "human readable" name of the field.
 Lvgt will automatically "snake case" this string to determine the underlying database column: